microsoft/rushstack-websites/websites/rushjs.io/docs/pages/configs/build-cache_json.md

   "cacheProvider": "local-only",

   /**
    * Setting this property overrides the cache entry ID.
 If this property is set, it must contain
    * a [hash] token.
+   *
    * Other available tokens:
    *  - [projectName]
    *  - [projectName:normalize]
    *  - [phaseName]
    *  - [phaseName:normalize]
    *  - [phaseName:trimPrefix]
    */
-  // "cacheEntryNamePattern": "[projectName:normalize]-[hash]"
+  // "cacheEntryNamePattern": "[projectName:normalize]-[phaseName:normalize]-[hash]"

   /**
    * Use this configuration with "cacheProvider"="azure-blob-storage"